Nauchnik/CAMBALA/README.md

 > Download sources of Spectra from https://github.com/yixuan/spectra.git

-> Copy the folder Spectra\include\Spectra to the created folder \Eigenvalues
+> Copy the folder \Spectra from Spectra\include to the created folder \Eigenvalues

 > Download sources of Eigen from https://gitlab.com/libeigen/eigen.git

-> Copy the folder eigen\Eigen to \Eigenvalues
+> Copy the folder \Eigen from \eigen to the created folder \Eigenvalues

 Windows: